-Embracing Regulatory Transformation at Veeva’s 2019 R&D Summit, Europe
+Embracing Regulatory Transformation at Veeva’s 2019 R&D and Quality Summit, Europe

-“A spaghetti bowl of systems”, that’s how Richard Eddershaw, head of regulatory systems and services at GSK Pharmaceuticals, described the company’s aging technology landscape to a packed room at the 2019 Veeva R&D Summit, Europe in Barcelona.
+“A spaghetti bowl of systems”, that’s how Richard Eddershaw, head of regulatory systems and services at GSK Pharmaceuticals, described the company’s aging technology landscape to a packed room at the 2019 Veeva R&D and Quality Summit, Europe.
 In the autumn of 2018, GSK began replacing those legacy systems with a single, global, end-to-end regulatory platform and within six months, their first users were live with Veeva Vault RIM.
 Eddershaw explained how the company adopted an agile approach to release new functionality every few months, which has helped his team quickly demonstrate value to the R&D business.

 Eddershaw’s presentation set the stage for a series of talented speakers in the regulatory track, including GE Healthcare, BMS, UCB, and Norgine.
 As the day progressed, conversations shifted from how to take that first step toward regulatory transformation, into implementation lessons learned, and ways to measure RIM success.

 James Hendry, the head of global regulatory operations at GE Healthcare, shared his experience with the company’s rollout of Vault Registrations, Vault Submissions, and Vault Submissions Archive.
 He provided guidance in seven critical categories and highlighted some early usage numbers showing strong system adoption.
 Hendry also shared several comments from Vault RIM users including one that said, “overall it’s a breath of fresh air for regulatory records!”